-We welcome visitors at DRES!
-Any adult needing to check out or have access to a child at DRES will need to present a valid government issued I.D./driver's license.
+We welcome visitors at WPES!
+Any adult needing to check out or have access to a child at WPE will need to present a valid government issued I.D./driver's license each visit.
+The adult will sign in the office beginning each visit with their valid ID.